OMERS claims stake in Som Seif’s Purpose Investments

-OMERS Platform Investments, one of Canada’s largest pension fund providers, is claiming a minority stake in exchange traded funds provider Purpose Investments.
+OMERS Platform Investments, a branch of one of Canada’s largest pension fund providers, is claiming a minority stake in exchange traded funds provider Purpose Investments.

 The deal, which has an undisclosed price, will see OMERS provide Purpose the capital needed to gain market share in the ETF industry, says Som Seif, president and CEO of Purpose Investments in an announcement Thursday morning.